Jiert/ny-times-modal/README.md

 # ny-times-modal
 Removes the NY Times subscription modal

-Are you tired of looking at recipes on the NY Times website?
+Are you tired of looking at recipes on the NY Times Cooking website and running into subscription roadblocks?
 Me too.

 One thing you could do is [Subscribe](https://www.nytimes.com/subscriptions/Multiproduct/lp8R3WU.html)